delightverse/hng13-stage0-devops/README.md

 - My Slack username is:

 ### Project Description:
-- This is a static web page served by NGINX as part of HNG Stage 0.
+- This is a static web page served by NGINX as part of HNG Stage 0 of the HNG internship.

 ### Server IP/domain(after deployment)
 - You can reach my nginx server on: